delabusy/Mickey-Mouse-fitbit-sense-watchface/README.md

 - The top left corner position shows HeartRate in red, tilted 45 degrees.
 - The top right corner position shows the battery percentage in grey, tilted -45 degrees.

 Will elaborate on process, and future dev later.
 A lot of this process was started by someone else so I'll post a reference once I find it again.

 ## Planned Ideas:
+- Initially planned on having the background 'pulse' dependant on the HeartRate frequency, but it looked odd..... so re-think this maybe.
+- Make the cartoon 'hands/arms' outlined and display them for 'always on' display use.
+- Minnie Mouse version
+- Keeping the "6" roman numeral active, then making it disappear when the other information appears (reversing the fade process).
+- Extra information spins in? for extra cuteness?
+- What other information can/should be displayed and how?
 - Different outfits/looks.
   - Red/bloodshot eyes at 4:20am/pm
   - Sleepy eyes between 1:00am and 7:00am